Pywr-DRB/Pywr-DRB/docs/intro.md

 ## Training Resources

 The following Jupyter Notebooks are designed to serve as training material for the `pywrdrb` package.
-In the future, we will share more notebooks to highlight advanced workflows or model features.

 ##### Basic Tutorials
 - [Tutorial 01 Installation](../notebooks/Tutorial%2001%20Installation.ipynb)